strimzi/proposals/050-Kafka-Node-Pools.md

 That means it is disabled or enabled for all Kafka clusters managed by given operator.
 That is not nice if it means converting all of the custom resources to enable it.
 Solving the migration issue described in previous section might solve this one as well.

+### Making the `Kafka.spec.kafka` fields optional

+The node pools take over the responsibility for configuring the replicas or storage which are today mandatory fields.
+Do we want to make them optional right away?
+Or only when the feature gate moves to the beta phase and is enabled by default?

 ## Risks